Porsche Cayman review

 Our choice: Cayman S

-For a low-slung, two-seater coupe, the Cayman is surprisingly practical.
-The driver and passenger get plenty of head and legroom, while the cabin is stuffed with useful storage space.
-There’s also a deep and well-shaped 150-litre boot in the nose, while the shallow load area behind the front seats will accommodate 162 litres of luggage, which increases to 275 litres if you pack to the roof – although it’s worth noting there’s no cover to protect your belongings from prying eyes.
-However, unlike the Lotus Evora, there isn’t an option to add a pair of occasional rear seats.
+For a low-slung, two-seater coupe, the Cayman turns out to be surprisingly practical.
+Driver and passenger get plenty of head and legroom, while the cabin is stuffed with useful storage space.
+There’s a deep and well shaped 150-litre boot in the nose, and the shallow rear load area will swallow 275 litres of luggage if you pack tight.